 Stu Redman grew up in Arnette, Texas, and was stuck working in a calculator factory to support his brother when his parents died.
-When the Superflu's Patient Zero crashed into the gas station in his town, Stu was transplanted to a plauge control center in Vermont.
-A redneck with a heart of gold, Stu quickly became a leader among survivers.
+When the Superflu's Patient Zero crashed into the gas station in his town, Stu was transplanted to a plague control center in Vermont.
+A redneck with a heart of gold, Stu quickly became a leader among survivors.

 A college girl, Frannie discovered at the beginning of the book that she had become pregnant with her boyfriend, Jess.
 She had traveled home to Ogonquit, Maine, to tell her parents when the Superflu hit.
 Frannie cares most about keeping those she loves, especially her unborn child, safe.